MicrosoftDocs/memdocs/sccm/core/clients/manage/upgrade/upgrade-analytics.md

 ## View and use Upgrade Readiness information in Configuration Manager

-After you've integrated Upgrade Readiness with Configuration Manager, you can view the analysis of your clients' upgrade readiness and then take action.
+After you've integrated Upgrade Readiness with Configuration Manager, you can view the analysis of your clients' upgrade readiness.

 1. In the Configuration Manager console, choose **Monitoring** > **Overview** > **Upgrade Readiness**.
 2. Review the data, which includes the upgrade readiness state and the percent of Windows devices that are reporting telemetry.